Resources

 Intellectual Property Litigation FAQ

-What is intellectual property litigation?
-Intellectual property litigation is the process of pursuing legal action in court against a party who has infringed your intellectual property rights.
+Intellectual property litigation involves pursuing legal action in court against parties who infringe your intellectual property rights.

 How to Enforce Your Rights in Domain Name Disputes